 “What is your experience with positive discipline?” asked Dr. Katharine Kersey at my entrance interview into the Early Childhood Education graduate program at Old Dominion University.
 Dr. Kersey was a true education guru; a woman who had authored numerous educational texts, had been the recipient of several national awards, and had even appeared on several talk shows including the infamous Oprah.

 “What kind of a profound thing could I possibly say to wow someone of this stature?”
 I thought as I nervously scanned the bookshelves in her office, hoping that one of the texts would somehow take animation and shout out a viable answer.

 At that point, I was fresh out of college and had minimal experience in the world of education.
 Interviewing wasn’t exactly a strong suit of mine either.
 After stumbling over a few words, she politely asked me to tell her about my relationship with my parents.
 Ding, ding, ding!

 While it would take some specific training and self-reflecting to master the type of positive discipline she was referring to, I knew the heart of it was already deep within me.
 I lived it.
 I believed in it.
-I understood the incredible impact that a reliable, encouraging relationship could have on a child, and could hardly wait to learn more.
+I understood the incredible impact that a reliable, encouraging relationship could have on a child and wanted to learn more.